 Dogs Were Banned Until 2006

 In Reykjavik, dogs were completely banned until 1984.
-The rules were changed then, and you could have a dog if you applied for exemption from the rule.
+The rules were changed then, and you could have a dog if you applied for an exemption from the rule.

 The application was hardly ever denied, but it wasn’t until 2006 that dogs were permitted.
 You still must register them and pay, but today’s rules are much laxer than they were.